PranjalGhildiyal/Regression-interactive/README.md

    ![Model_Inclusion](https://github.com/PranjalGhildiyal/Regression-interactive/blob/main/Attachments/model_inclusion.png)

-### VOILA!
+#### VOILA!
 Your new model must be added to the model list in the next run!

+## License
+This project is licensed under the [MIT](https://opensource.org/license/mit/) License.

 I hope you find the Interactive Model Dashboard helpful for your machine learning experiments.
 If you have any questions or feedback, please don't hesitate to reach out.